Introduction to Split-Flap Displays

 Today, we’d just put this information on a digital signage display.
 But before the advent of television and computers, how were these sorts of changes communicated?

 One early solution to this was chalkboards.
-Chalkboards allowed businesses to update information easily.
-But it was hard on large chalkboards to write large letters legibly and someone had to stand on a ladder to change large chalkboard displays.
+Chalkboards were commonly used for changeable signage before the advent of split-flap displays.
+However, it was hard on large chalkboards to write large letters legibly, making clear letter display a challenge, and someone had to stand on a ladder to change large chalkboard displays.

 Birth of Split Flap Display Boards